-It's important to establish the boundaries to involvement to avoid disappointment or disagreements later on in the process.
+It's important to establish boundaries to involvement to avoid disappointment or disagreements later on in the process.

-Decide how much weight the views of people who need care and support will have in recruiting new workers.
-If, for example, managers make the final decision but the views of people who need care and support are taken into account, everyone needs to be clear about this at the outset.
+Decide how much weight the views of people who draw on care and support will have in recruiting new workers.
+If, for example, managers make the final decision but the views of people who draw on care and support are taken into account, everyone needs to be clear about this at the outset.